kettleswordfang/lightsabermod/README.md

 ## TO DO
 + add tiles to chesthole's set
++ sort recipes so beam sword is first
 + ~~balance out the all construction recipes~~
 + ~~make the crystal shard discoverable without the trailer park mod~~
 + set up the beam sword to have an ON / OFF state